 Back in 2019, the original Hoka Rincon surprised the running world with a well-cushioned, inexpensive and speedy shoe.
 In the succeeding years Hoka continued to tinker with that original formula, slowly improving a fan favorite shoe.
 Now, thanks to our good friends at Eastbay, who carry Hoka’s full line of running shoes, we get to tell you what changed on the Hoka Rincon 3 vs Rincon 2.
+The Hoka Rincon 3 made our list of the top cheap running shoes in 2022.

 Interestingly, there are many attributes that are the same and many that are different.
 Let’s dig in and compare the Hoka Rincon 3 vs Rincon 2.